How to Make a Jointer Sled (Perfect for Boards & Tapering)

 Build your own jointer sled for the table saw and get perfectly straight edges without a jointer.
 This step-by-step guide shows how to make a versatile jig that’s perfect for cutting boards, taper cuts, and general stock prep.

 I built this jointer sled because I needed something reliable for prepping rough stock, trimming live edges, and cleaning up cutting boards.
-And as a bonus — it works great for cutting clean, repeatable tapers too.
+As a bonus, it also works great for cutting clean, repeatable tapers.

-If you’re into making cutting boards, this jig pairs nicely with my Best Woodworking Jigs for Cutting Boards article.
+👉 If you’re building cutting boards, this pairs perfectly with my Best Jigs for Making Cutting Boards guide.

 Watch the Build